calipho-sib/nextprot-docs/pages/learn-advanced-search.md

 ##Managing queries

 * **Viewing queries** In the query list window, click on the description of a query to view it, including the comments, explanations and the tags associated with it.
+Simply click on **Run this query!** to view the results.
 To return to the query list, click on the **query list** icon at the top left of the window.
 * **Editing queries** Queries must be in the search box in order to be edited.
 In the query list window or while viewing a query, click the **put the query in the search box** icon.
 * **Running queries** Once your query is in the search box, click on Search.
 As with the simple search, the search results can be sorted and filtered.